alibaba/formily/packages/reactive/docs/guide/concept.md

 ## Reaction

 In the reactive programming model, reaction is equivalent to the subscriber of the subscribeable object.
 It receives a tracker function.
-When this function is executed, if there is a **read operation* on an attribute in the observable object inside the function. * (Dependency collection), then the current reaction will be bound to the attribute (dependency tracking), knowing that the attribute has a **write operation\*\* in other places, it will trigger the tracker function to repeat execution, using a picture Means:
+When this function is executed, if there is a **read operation* on an attribute in the observable object inside the function. * (Dependency collection), then the current reaction will be bound to the attribute (dependency tracking), until the attribute has a **write operation\*\* in other places, it will trigger the tracker function to repeat execution, using a picture Means:

 ![](https://img.alicdn.com/imgextra/i4/O1CN01DQMGUL22mFICDsKfY_!!6000000007162-2-tps-1234-614.png)